Summer School 2019 – 17 June-5 July, IARC, Lyon, France

 Participants are responsible for obtaining a visa to France, if required.
 IARC will provide them with an invitation letter to facilitate this process.
 IARC will assist participants in arranging accommodation in student-type residences in Lyon at preferential rates.

 (1) Make sure that a support letter on headed paper is completed and signed by your supervisor prior to completing the application form.
-Applications will not be considered if this support letter is not provided.
+Applications will not be considered if this support letter is not provided as instructed (headed paper, completed and signed by supervisor, stamp from Institute).
 (2) Complete the online application form in English.
 Answer each question.
 All relevant information should be included in the application form.